You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

 For this piecewise-linear concentration, assuming measurement happens during some time interval $T > t_1$, our MAP estimator takes the form:

 where again $\simeq$ stands for equality to the leading order in $N,T$.
-Here, $N_1 \text{ and } N_2$ denote the number of binding events that occurred during the concentration growth phase ($t \le t_1$) and after saturation ($t_1 < t \leq T$), respectively.
+Here, $N_1 \text{ and } N_2$ denote the numbers of binding events that occurred during the concentration growth phase ($t \le t_1$) and after saturation ($t_1 < t \leq T$), respectively.
 Thus binding events before and after saturation are weighed differently by the estimator.
 Importantly, the estimator depends on $t_1$, which itself is a function of the saturation value $c_\infty$, and would have to be estimated self-consistently.
-Thus, implementing this estimator would require retaining memory of {\em when} binding events happen, and not just of the total number of them.
+Implementing such an estimator biochemically would require retaining memory not only of how many binding events occurred, but also of {\em when} they occurred.
+We will discuss how this problem might be solved biochemically near the end of Section \ref{sec:biochem}.

 The corresponding estimation error is:

 If we assume that measurement time $T\leq t_1= \cinf^{1-a}/k$, so that all measurements are still in the concentration growth phase, the MAP estimator and its error are: